chinmayasharma/Stock_Comparison_Tool/PROPOSAL.md

 # CS126 Project Proposal: Stock Performance Comparison Platform 💰💰
-A miniature C++ platform that allows the user to compare different stocks, ased on data visualization!
+A miniature C++ platform that allows the user to compare different stocks, based on data visualization!

 ## Summary:
-The C++ application will allow users to specify stock ticker symbols,  which will then be used to retrieve performance data from the Yahoo!
-Finance API.
+The C++ application will allow users to specify stock ticker symbols, which will then be used to retrieve performance data from the Alpha Vantage API.

 Visuals will be generated from the data, allowing users to make comparisons between the specified ticker symbols.